Deloitte: Computer hack

 In September 2017, The Guardian reported that Deloitte suffered a cyberattack that breached the confidentiality of its clients and 244,000 staff, allowing the attackers to access "usernames, passwords, IP addresses, architectural diagrams for businesses and health information".
 Reportedly, Deloitte had stored the affected data in Microsoft's Azure cloud hosting service, without two-step verification.
 The attackers were thought to possibly have had access from as early as October 2016.
 Brian Krebs reported that the breach affected all of Deloitte's email and administrative user accounts.
 A later report by The Wall Street Journal repeated Deloitte's statement that only a few clients were affected.
 Deloitte reportedly first noticed suspicious activity in April 2017.
-Deloitte said that its businesses weren't disrupted and no sensitive information was compromised, and that its investigators were eventually able to read every email obtained by the hackers.
+Deloitte said that its businesses were not disrupted and no sensitive information was compromised, and that its investigators were eventually able to read every email obtained by the hackers.

 In October 2017, The Guardian reported that client accounts compromised in the breach included, but were not limited to, the US Department of Defense, the US Department of Homeland Security, the US State Department, the US Department of Energy, mortgage companies Fannie Mae and Freddie Mac, the National Institutes of Health (NIH), and the US Postal Service.
 Fannie Mae and Freddie Mac issued statements saying they were not affected by the attack and denied that any of their data was compromised.

 Deloitte said that it immediately contacted legal authorities and six clients.
 Deloitte also increased security measures on the advice of both internal and external experts.
 As of October 2017, the New York attorney general's office was investigating the hack.

+Trump administration

+Following the start of the Trump's new administration on 20 January 2025, the US government has aggressively targeted consulting spending, resulting in over 120 Deloitte federal contracts being cut, modified, or terminated.
+While initial reports noted 63 cancellations, updated figures show over 127 contracts potentially affected, part of a wider cost-cutting drive by the Department of Government Efficiency (DOGE).
+Despite the roughly $2.6 billion in professional services provided by Deloitte in FY2024, these reductions have caused the firm to plan layoffs in its US government consulting practice.

+The General Services Administration (GSA) has demanded that top consulting firms, including Deloitte, submit detailed reports justifying their pricing models and work types from 2019 to 2024.